Heart Rate Zones for Beginners (Plus Free Calculator)

 A useful sanity check: take your average heart rate from your most recent "easy" workout and compare it to your zone numbers.
 Most beginners discover their "easy" runs are actually Zone 3, which is why they always feel tired and never feel fresh on hard days.
 Slow down your easy days and your hard days get harder, in a good way.

 You can also tie this in with how many calories you actually burned, which a calories burned calculator will estimate with much better accuracy when you know which zone you spent most of the session in.
+Our walking-vs-running calorie analysis breaks down the per-zone burn for the two most common cardio modalities.

 Sample Workouts For Each Zone